RafaelFaisca32/desofs2024_M1C_3/Documentation/Requirements/FunctionalSecurityRequirements/functionalsecurityrequirements.md

 ## Data Encryption

-- User passwords will be encrypted during transmission and storage
+- Users' passwords will be encrypted during transmission and storage
 - Encryption should handle errors and problems in a way that does not enable Padding Oracle attacks.
 - AES 256 will be the encryption mechanism used since it is industry proven and even approved by the NSA.
 - All configuration related to the encryption will use the latest advice.